jpresnick/Movie-Trailer-Website/README.md

 ## Requirements
 In order to run this on your own computer you will need to have Python installed.
 Once you have done that, make sure all three files are saved in the same directory, and then open entertainment_center.py.
-Your webpage should open in the brower.
+When you run entertainment_center.py your webpage should open in the brower.